wzb-ipi/covid_vaccines_nmed/README.md

-# COVID-19 Vaccine Acceptance and Hesitancy in Low and Middle Income Countries, and Implications for Messaging
+# COVID-19 Vaccine Acceptance and Hesitancy in Low and Middle Income Countries

 Replication for the paper relies on three files: